yashumayank/FastNeo/README.md

 ### TEST RUN

-Search for neoepitopes in the sample dataset
+Search for neoepitopes and gene fusions in the sample dataset
 ```
 cd test_run
 run_neoepitopes.sh test_sample